|Common Name: Glycerin|

 - Glycerin is a very powerful humectant that functions beyond increasing moisture in the skin.

 - It has an important role in production of ceramides and other barrier lipids to keep the barrier intact

 - Glycerin also has a property that weakens desosomes in dead cells, which helps slough (remove) dry / patchy skin

 - Glycerin is the mother of all skincare ingredients, having been proven safe and effective over centuries of use.
 Despite its history, recent study has shown an incredible variety of properties and uses for glycerin.
-Many of these benefits have to do with it’s ___ - in this respect, Glycerin acts as a fuel to product more cells, and cell turnover is important to keep skin healthy.
+Many of these benefits have to do with it’s ability to replace water - in this respect, it is able to treat signs of dry skin in atopic dermatitis.
 It’s also found in high quality cleansers as it’s one of the few ingredients that doesn’t wash off skin when added to a cleanser.

 What is Glycerin?

 Glycerin is discovered by Swedish scientist, C. W. Scheele discovered in 1779.
 Glycerin is also referred to as glycerol.
 It is a clear, colorless, odorless, syrupy, and hygroscopic liquid that could be made from a hydrosylate of olive oil.
 It is about 0.6 times as sweet as cane sugar and it is miscible with water and alcohol, slightly soluble in acetone and practically insoluble in ether and chloroform (1).
 It is one of the most widely utilized compounds in cosmetic formulations because of its effects on multiple targets and its universal applications.
 Its chemical structure brings together the stability of three carbon atoms with three water‐seeking oxygen atoms in an anisotropic molecule that is perfectly designed for use in skin and hair moisturizers.